 This happens because many retail pharmacies do not accept the Medicare-approved amount as payment in full.
 If the pharmacy does not accept Medicare assignment, you may be charged 15% beyond what Medicare covers, plus the 20% that Part B does not cover.
 This is called an excess charge.

-Here at Boomer Benefits, we like to refer our clients with diabetes to Medicare’s national mail order program.
+Here at Boomer Benefits, when a client calls in about their diabetes supplies, our service team can refer them to Medicare’s national mail order program.
 It can save you money while still getting you quality diabetes care products from accredited suppliers.
 These suppliers offer many common brands that you will be familiar with.